Ivins Outreach Center Really Touches Real Lives Every Day

 Anna found her solution to this riddle at the Ivins Outreach Center.

-Through our Faith in Action program, our many volunteers provide transportation to and from medical and other appointments to local residents in need of a little help.
+Our many volunteers provide transportation to and from medical and other appointments to local residents in need of a little help.
 Ivins also provides a number of other day-to-day activities such as shopping, reading, bill paying, etc.

 In this case, Ivins Outreach Center was able to provide the transportation that Anna so desperately needed.

 At one of her visits, Anna told her handsome doctor that she wished he was single and she was about a hundred years younger!